Henry-ai443/Henry-ai443/README.md

 - 📝 Flask Blog Application
 - 🌤️ FastAPI + React Weather App
 - 📋 MERN E-commerce site
-- 📊 PHP Inventory Online voting System
+- 📊 PHP Online voting System

 ### 📦 Deployment Targets:
 - GitHub (for source code)
 - Render, Vercel, or Netlify (for live demos)

-By the end of the year, I will have:
+By the end of the 9 months I will have:
 - 🚀 4+ fullstack projects deployed
 - 💼 A personal portfolio website
 - 🧠 Mastery over multiple backend frameworks